-- Total Impression displays that how many times the website appeared for search queries.
+- Total Impression displays how many times the website appeared for search queries.

-- Average CTR defines that how many times users clicked on your website.
-For example, suppose your website appeared 100 times for a query, and users click 22 times out of 200, then the CTR will be 11%.
+- Average CTR defines how many times users clicked on your website.
+For example, suppose your website appeared 100 times for a query, and users click 22 times out of 200; then the CTR will be 11%.
 (Higher value is good).

 - Average position: is the position of your website in search results.
 (A lower value is Good)